teaching-lab/stack-cs-activities/activities/data-types-python/README.md

 ## Activity overview

+1. The motivation for this activity is that data types in Python are often overlooked.
-1. Hand out the card set to all students and ask them to assign the expressions to the appropriate types.
+2. Hand out the card set to all students and ask them to assign the expressions to the appropriate types.
 The students must not use a Python interpreter, only pen and paper.
-2. When two neighboring students are finished, ask them to compare their solutions and discuss any differences.
+3. When two neighboring students are finished, ask them to compare their solutions and discuss any differences.
-3. Allow time for questions.
+4. Allow time for questions.

 ## Tips and tricks